Make your own route maps using IGN TOP25 maps

 What we decided on is shown on the Google Map to the right.

-However, there is a problem that sometimes occurs on Google Maps – not all tracks that are on a TOP 25 map are shown on a Google Map!
+However, there is a problem that sometimes occurs on Google Maps – not all tracks that are on a TOP25 map are shown on a Google Map!

-Walking in France: IGN TOP 25 map showing missing road between the arrows
+Walking in France: IGN TOP25 map showing missing road between the arrows

-IGN TOP 25 map showing missing road between the arrows
+IGN TOP25 map showing missing road between the arrows

-Notice that the stretch of the GR463 just after Ébreuil (orange icon above), between the two red arrows on the TOP 25 map (left), is not shown between the two red icons on the greatly zoomed in Google map (below).
+Notice that the stretch of the GR463 just after Ébreuil (orange icon above), between the two red arrows on the TOP25 map (left), is not shown between the two red icons on the greatly zoomed in Google map (below).

 Day 3 of our walk goes from the camping ground in Bellenaves to the camping ground in St-Pourçain-sur-Sioule.
-Enter these names in the boxes, and go via Chantelle for a refreshment stop.
-The walking route we chose is shown right, and the control panel for the map is shown below.
+Enter these names in boxes A and B as before, and go via Chantelle for a refreshment stop.

 Once again we have to bridge the gap.
 However this time it is a lot easier because the gap is very close to one end of the suggested route.